Barnsley: Theatre

 The Civic, in Barnsley town centre, is a multi-purpose performance venue in a grade II listed building.
 The building was originally the Barnsley Mechanics Institute and Public Hall, built by Henry Harvey in 1877.
 His brother Charles Harvey, gave the building to the people of the town a few years later, renaming it the Harvey Institute.
 The Harvey Institute was host to many types of entertainment, including variety shows and cinema.
 It was also home to the public library and shops; public meetings and celebrations were held in the hall; and education was provided.
-The School of Art occupied the Public Hall from 1878 to 1948, which was also used as first headquarters and billets for "Barnsley Pals" during World War I. In 1962 the building became Barnsley Civic Theatre, closing in 1998.
+The School of Art occupied the Public Hall from 1878 to 1948, which was also used as first headquarters and billets for "Barnsley Pals" during World War I. In 1962, the building became Barnsley Civic Theatre, closing in 1998.

 The Civic was re-opened in March 2009 after a major redevelopment, which included provision for a theatre and public art gallery.
 The Civic has hosted high-profile acts such as Al Murray and Russell Howard.
 The Civic houses a contemporary art gallery that hosts touring exhibition from the V&A and the Flow Gallery in London.
 The Civic also curates its own work for touring.

 The Lamproom Theatre has four theatrical companies, and showcases theatre in the town.

 The Academy Theatre is part of the Take 2 Centre where performances range from comedy to musicals.
 The Take 2 Centre houses The Take 2 Performing Arts Academy, The Stage Door Restaurant, and The Take 2 Music Centre.

 Museums and galleries

 Barnsley Council operates five museums, Elsecar Heritage Centre, Cannon Hall, the Cooper Gallery Worsbrough Mill and Experience Barnsley which opened in the Town Hall in 2015.
 Other museums in Barnsley include the volunteer-run Darfield Museum and the Cawthorne Victoria Jubilee Museum.
-Other heritage sites include Wortley Top Forge, Wortley Hall, Wentworth Castle, Monk Bretton Priory and Pot House Hamlet.
+Other heritage sites include Wortley Top Forge, Wortley Hall, Wentworth Castle, Monk Bretton Priory, and Pot House Hamlet.

-HIVE Gallery is a contemporary art gallery founded in 2007 by Creative Barnsley and Patrick Murphy.
-It is situated in Elsecar Heritage Centre and curates eight contemporary art exhibitions per year.
+HIVE Gallery is a contemporary art gallery set up in 2007.
+It is in Elsecar Heritage Centre and puts on eight contemporary art exhibitions per year.
 The HIVE programme ranges from supporting emerging contemporary artists to exhibiting the work of nationally and internationally known artists.
-Previous shows have included famous artists such as Sir Peter Blake and Patrick Caulfield.